MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-74.md

 ---
 title: What's New in PowerShell 7.4 (preview)
-description: New features and changes released in PowerShell 7.4 (preview) ms.date: 10/25/2023
+description: New features and changes released in PowerShell 7.4 (preview) ms.date: 11/14/2023
 ---

 # What's New in PowerShell 7.4 (preview)

-PowerShell 7.4-rc.1 includes the following features, updates, and breaking changes.
-PowerShell 7.4 is now built on .NET 8.0.0-rc.2.
+PowerShell 7.4 includes the following features, updates, and breaking changes.
+PowerShell 7.4 is built on .NET 8.0.0.

 For a complete list of changes, see the [CHANGELOG][15] in the GitHub repository.